YousifHmada/reflections/README.md

 version of the game online at his website [here](http://dougmcinnes.com/2010/05/12/html-5-asteroids/).

-Caroline Buckey and Sarah Spikes modified the repository to create exercises for the Udacity course [Version Control Using Git and Github](TODO).
+caroline Buckey and Sarah Spikes modified the repository to create exercises for the Udacity course [Version Control Using Git and Github](TODO).
 These modifications included introducing bugs and other changes into Doug’s commits he did not in fact create!
 The bugs are intended to give learners experience using